Burton2000/Awesome-DeepLearning-Tutorials/links_to_fixes.md

 - http://www.nvidia.com/object/caffe-installation.html

 ## Adjust fan speed Nvidia gpu on Linux ##
+In a terminal enter:

 `nvidia-xconfig --enable-all-gpus`

 `nvidia-xconfig --cool-bits=4`

+Then restart your computer and nvidia x settings should have a gpu fan speed option.

 ## Caffe calculation of pool/conv spatial sizes ##
 In caffe pooling and conv. operations are treated differently for output spatial size.